 This means striving to understand and work through underlying issues as well as letting go of past resentments you’ve been holding onto.

 A lack of passion or case of the “mehs” doesn’t automatically mean your relationship is beyond repair.

 Look at the upside of your relationship

 Spend a week noticing or writing down all the things your partner does “right.”

-Researchers have found that we tend to see what we are looking for.
+People tend to see what they’re looking for.
 If you’re looking for reasons to be mad or upset with your partner, you’ll probably find them.
 But this works in reverse, too.
-Keep your eyes peeled for the good things.”
+Keep your eyes peeled for the good things.